gbone001/hall-frontline-pass/README.md

 4. **Duplicate Player-IDs**: If a user reuses an existing Player-ID, the bot blocks the update, informs the user, and (optionally) alerts moderators in the configured channel.

+5. **Admin Controls**: Administrators can run `/repost_frontline_controls` to delete and re-post the persistent embed if needed.
+The bot also refreshes the embed automatically after each successful VIP grant and stores the announcement message ID in SQLite for future restarts.

 ## Dependencies

 - `discord.py`: For Discord bot functionality
 - `pytz`: For time zone management
 - `dotenv`: For loading environment variables
+- `requests`: For optional CRCON HTTP API support

 ## Contributing